Yankee Institute Staff

 Carol Platt Liebau

 It’s a privilege to serve as President of the Yankee Institute – every day I get to work on behalf of what I’ve believed my entire life: That all of us deserve the opportunity to use our God-given talents and freedom to create and build the lives of our choosing.

 In a strange twist of fate, I served in the first “Obama administration” as an editor of The Harvard Law Review (before becoming the Review’s first female managing editor the next year).
 I graduated from Princeton, where I was Editorial Chairman of The Daily Princetonian.
 Now, I feel fortunate that my home is Connecticut!
-I live in New Canaan with my husband, our children and our highly opinionated Westie, Winston.
+I live in New Canaan with my husband and our children.

 Tamara Tragakis Barry

 Director of Advancement

 As Yankee’s director of advancement, I foster relationships between our organization and its thousands of individual donors, on whose generous support we rely.
 Before coming to Yankee, I was executive director of an emerging children’s museum, and prior to that I had been engaged in fundraising activities for more than seven years, including as director of development for the Housatonic Youth Service Bureau.
 I have also held a variety of other positions, including a fellowship here at the Yankee Institute, a staff reporter at The Litchfield County Times, a ranch manager in Montana and a multimedia development director for an educational software publisher in Fairfield.
 I earned my undergraduate degree in pre-law from Pennsylvania State University and now reside in Harwinton with my husband and our growing Christmas tree farm and gardens.